 But EMDR is more than a set of techniques.
 It is a way for all people to understand their own human potential.
 Beyond the reprocessing of traumatic events, EMDR also allows individuals a glimpse of any limiting false beliefs they may be holding onto, such as “I’m not good enough.”

 In this way, the therapy not only helps people move through big, traumatic events in their past but also smaller chronic ones that color their perception of themselves and their world.
 This can ultimately lead to significant positive change in their lives.

-If you or someone you know would benefit from and is interested in exploring EMDR therapy, please be in touch.
+Learn more about our EMDR Therapy and EMDR Intensive programs here.
+If you or someone you know would benefit from and is interested in exploring EMDR therapy, please contact us.
 We would be happy to discuss how this treatment may help.